slifin/documentation/README.md

-# Welcome to Your Clojure Journey!
+# Clojure for Beginners

-Hello there!
-If you're coming from other programming languages and stepping into the intriguing world of Clojure for the first time, you're in the right place.
-Below, you'll find a series of guides aimed to take you from a Clojure novice to a confident coder.
+Hello and welcome!
+If you're new to Clojure and are coming from another programming language, you're in the right place.
+Here we have a collection of articles to help you get familiar with Clojure development, especially with the Cursive plugin in IntelliJ IDEA.

 ## Table of Contents